MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 - *Message broker and queues*: The example uses Azure Service Bus as the message broker.
 It uses two Azure Service Bus queues, one for each message priority (`High` and `Low`).
 The application (producer) sends messages to the correct queue based on the message `Priority`.

-- *Multiple consumer pools*: The example uses multiple consumer pools (`PriorityQueueConsumerHigh` and `PriorityQueueConsumerLow`) dedicated to read messages from the each of the queues.
+- *Multiple consumer pools*: The example uses multiple consumer pools (`PriorityQueueConsumerHigh` and `PriorityQueueConsumerLow`) dedicated to read messages from each of the queues.

 | Role in example architecture | Azure service in example | Name in example |
 | --- | --- | --- |